AdobeDocs/experience-manager-screens.en/help/user-guide/custom-branding-text-overlays.md

    ![image](/help/user-guide/assets/custom-brand/custom-brand7.png)

-1. Navigate to your *static.css* file in CRXDE Lite, and add the font such as, `font-family: "Lucida Console", Courier, monospace;` to this file, as shown below.
+1. Navigate to your *static.css* file in CRXDE Lite, and add the font such as `font-family: "Lucida Console", Courier, monospace;` to this file, as shown below.

    ![image](/help/user-guide/assets/custom-brand/custom-brand8.png)